 Understanding Non-Invasive Prenatal Testing

-NIPT is a screening tool that evaluates the risk of certain genetic conditions in your developing baby.
-It’s performed via a simple blood draw from you, the mother, typically after the 10th week of pregnancy.
-This test analyzes small fragments of fetal DNA circulating in your bloodstream, providing valuable information without the risks associated with invasive procedures like amniocentesis.
+It’s performed through a simple blood draw from the mother, usually after the 10th week of pregnancy.
+The test analyzes small fragments of fetal DNA circulating in the bloodstream.
+This provides useful information without the risks that come with invasive procedures like amniocentesis.

 How NIPT Works: The Science Behind It